 UM currently hosts over 1,000 full-time international students and over 450 visiting students.
 The ever-increasing international students coming from various countries, in recent years, have transformed this 400-year old institution into an international campus.

 Our international students generally describe Malta as a safe place, enjoying excellent weather and an all-year varied cultural programme.
 Malta is considered as the ideal place for students to study.

 After you receive an offer from us, our International Office will assist you with visas, accommodation and other related issues.

 Fee per academic year: Eur 10,800

 By the end of the three year "feeder" bachelor’s degree programme the graduate will demonstrate (subject) knowledge of and be able to exploit the principles of: 1.
 Human Metabolism and Nutrition Science 2.
 Food Analysis and Product Design 3.
 Health and Lifestyle Management through the correct use of food

 Students who have a keen interest in food manufacture, food safety and human nutrition.

 The B.Sc.
 (Hons.) in Applied Food and Nutritional Sciences is a stand-alone degree offering opportunities in food related careers.
 This degree programme provides graduates with a tertiary education exit point into manufacture, retail industries and regulatory affairs.
 Other opportunities in health orientated careers (regulated professions) exist where the course will act as a feeder degree to professional training at postgraduate level (Postgraduate Diploma) needed to become fully-fledged health professionals in nationally regulated professions such as those of nutrition and dietetics.

-Students who wish to participate in an ERASMUS exchange are encouraged to do so during the first semester of the third year of the course.
+Students who wish to participate in an ERASMUS exchange are encouraged to do so during the first semester of the second year of the course.

 Click here to access the Programme of Study applicable from 2021/2.